venkatrag1/ADSND/P2/Explanation.md

 #### __suffixes__

-**Time Complexity**: O(k) where k is the length of the longest suffix, since that is the deepest that's the max number of nodes we have to visit.
+**Time Complexity**: O(m) where m is sum of characters in all the suffixes, since each character will be visited once as part of travesal.

-**Space Complexity**: O(k) since k will be the deepest recursion path.
+**Space Complexity**: O(k) where k is the length of the longest suffix, since that is the deepest our recursion will grow to.

 ## Problem 6: Min Max Unsorted Array